Vietnam.vn - Nền tảng quảng bá Việt Nam

 US Secretary of Commerce Gina Raimondo chairs a meeting of the Indo-Pacific Economic Framework (IPEF) in Detroit, Michigan, on May 27.
 Photo: Reuters

-Under the agreement, IPEF countries will share information to enhance intra-bloc procurement and help each other in the event of shortages.
-The move comes after the Covid-19 pandemic disrupted supply chains, negatively affecting economic activities in IPEF countries.
+Under the agreement, IPEF countries will share information to enhance procurement within the bloc and help each other in case of shortages.
+The move comes after the Covid-19 pandemic disrupted supply chains, negatively affecting economic activities of IPEF countries.

 "The proposed agreement will establish an emergency communication channel for IPEF partners to seek support in the event of supply chain disruptions and facilitate information sharing and cooperation during crises.
 This will enable faster and more effective responses to minimize negative impacts on partner economies," US Secretary of Commerce Gina Raimondo said in a statement after the meeting.